 For further information, please contact:

-In April, the Collaborative published its second full Performance & Progress Report.
-The Web-based report includes data on 45 measures from 19 hospitals, 14 multi-specialty physician groups and seven health plans from across the state.
+Earlier this year, the Collaborative published its second Performance & Progress Report, which includes quality and cost data from some of Wisconsin’s most quality-conscious healthcare provider organizations.
 The measures are based on the Institute of Medicine’s Six Aims for Improvement, including Timeliness, Efficiency, Patient-Centeredness, Effectiveness, Safety and Equity.

-The Collaborative’s Performance & Progress Report is the first to:
+The Collaborative’s Performance & Progress Report is the first:

 The Wisconsin Collaborative for Healthcare Quality is a group of multi-specialty physician groups, hospitals, health plans, employers and labor organizations from geographically diverse areas of the state that have come together to develop and share best practices and quality outcomes.
 The Collaborative was founded in 2003 on the principle that by focusing on improving quality, better care for patients and more rational costs will result.

-Business partners include The Alliance, Appleton Ideas, Badger Meter, Inc., DaimlerChrysler Corp., GE Healthcare, Schneider National, Sentry Insurance, Serigraph, Inc., The Trane Company, United Auto Workers and Wisconsin Manufacturers and Commerce.
+Business partners include The Alliance, Appleton Ideas, Badger Meter, Inc., DaimlerChrysler Corp., GE Healthcare, Schneider National, Sentry Insurance, Serigraph, Inc., The Trane Company, United Auto Workers, WEA Trust and Wisconsin Manufacturers and Commerce.